Retirement Homes in Norwich 2 bedroom homes available to Buy Outright, Part Buy Part Rent or Rent

 Norwich is the most complete medieval city in the UK, so you’ll find plenty to see on the narrow, winding streets that are close to our retirement homes in Norwich.
 This includes many museums and theatres, ancient pubs, and cobbled streets such as Elm Hill.
 To see the best of these, take a walk by the river and look out as you pass half-timbered houses, Art Nouveau designs and packed medieval lanes.

 There’s also the historic site of Venta Icenorum.
 This is one of only three Roman-British towns that has not been buried underneath a new town or city.
 You can take a tour of the site or immerse yourself in the history using a virtual reality app.

 Norwich is the only city in the UK to be located within a National Park, the Norfolk Broads.
 Here you’ll uncover dramatic landscapes, rare natural beauty and dream-like landscapes.
 Plus, thanks to its relatively flat landscape, the Broads National Park is great for walkers and explorers.
 If you’d rather get out on the water, you’ll also find 125 miles of navigable and lock-free waterways.

 While you explore the Norfolk Broads, you’ll pass plenty of charming and picturesque towns and villages where you can stop for a coffee and a slice of cake.
 If you’d rather relax while you explore, try booking a tour on one of the many boat trips that operate.

 A Full Range of Lifestyle Options

-"In the summer we had Elvis night he had his flashing lights going everyone was up dancing!
+"In the summer we had an Elvis night.
+We had flashing lights going, everyone was up dancing!
 It got hot so we all went out to the patio and people were walking past looking in saying what are those old people doing in there!"